StanislavGo/EPAM-JavaScript-Lessons/README.md

-# DOM element coordinates and dimensions
+# Function

-## Write functions to work with coordinates and dimensions
+## Write functions for working functions

 ## Before we start

 1. This practical task is verified automatically with tests.
+2. Please, put all your `JavaScript` code in the `src/script.js` and `HTML` code in the `src/index.html` files.
+Functions from `src/script.js` are used in the `<script>` inside `src/index.html`.
+If you use any other file, we would not be able to verify it.
-2. Please, don't change the page structure, if it is not required for a task.
+3. Please, don't change the page structure, if it is not required for a task.
 It may affect tests.

 ## Development